0x43434343/bruce30262.github.io/_posts/2018-09-28-some-notes-on-migrating-to-jekyll.md

 The Jekyll docker container uses user `jekyll` ( uid = 1000 ) to configure the blog, so it'll be the best if your own uid on the linux host is also 1000, making you able to work both outside/inside the docker ( since you have the same uid, working as jekyll inside the docker = working as yourself on the linux host ) without having the permission problem.

 ## Install the theme
 I'm using [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) as my theme.
-I like its dark theme, also it's well documented :).
+I like its skins, and it's well documented :).

 To use the theme on github page you'll have to set the `remote-theme` in `_config.yml`: